jkitzes/macroeco/doc/tutorial_macroeco.rst

 The `models` subpackage contains a number of common statistical distributions and curves used in macroecological analyses.
 A full list of the available models and their documentation can be found at :doc:`models`.

+    **Note**: When just using the `models` subpackage one will typically start with

+        >>> import macroeco.models as md

+    This will be sufficient for most users as it will import the core `models` of `macroeco`.
+However, if you want access to all the functions and classes used to build these models you can use the notation

+        >>> import macroeco.models._distributions as dist
+        >>> import macroeco.models._curves as curves

 Distributions
 -------------